 - Sweet pressure cooker sweet potato casserole

-Tip: Make sure you immediately quick release the steam after you cook on high or it will overcook quickly and get too soft.
+Remember my tip: Make sure you immediately quick release the steam after you cook on high or it will overcook quickly and get too soft.
 Add the creamy sauce with some salt and pepper and enjoy!

 Cheesy Instant Pot Cauliflower